enryu-maker/myhealthapp/README.md

 }</br>

 Here we check if the app is already connected or not if it is connected then run the already present app else clear the new app.</br>
+Basic pages consist of Login page and signup page and we added the splash screen using https://www.npmjs.com/package/react-native-splash-screen </br>
 </p>
 <p align='center'>
    <img src="splash.png" width="250" title="Splash page">